- The first step is to talk to the person responsible for the noise.

 If you are having problems with noise around your home, we strongly recommend you first speak to your neighbour or the person responsible for the noise.
 Sometimes people aren’t aware they're making unreasonable noise or that they're disturbing you.
 The Environment Protection Authority website shows the prohibited times for residential noise.

 The Dispute Settlement Centre of Victoria has some good advice on how to approach your neighbour.

 If talking to the person responsible for the noise doesn't resolve the situation and the noise continues to be a problem, then you need to find which authority is responsible for dealing with the noise issue; this could be Council or another authority, such as the EPA or the police.

 For a list of who to contact for noise issues, see noise laws and responsible authorities.

-If we can't resolve the situation, then we can investigate the complaint further.
-Please complete a noise diary initially for a 2-week period and email it to Health Services.
+Please complete a noise diary initially for a 2-week period and email [email protected].
 Your diary sheets need to adequately reflect the problem.
 For the matter to be investigated, we need you to record: